sugarso/MappedInIsrael/README.md

 Startups was built by Sugar So Studio, in cooperation with http://mappedinisrael.com, and is released under MIT open source license as a service for the community.

-For feedback, hiring us for a project or comments hello@sugar.so (We won't bite, unless you deserve it).
+For feedback, hiring us for a project or comments hello@sugar.so